Proverbs Chapter 9

 We touched on this earlier in Proverbs, but we will say here, fear of God is reverence of God.

-I Samuel chapter 12 verse 14 and 15 tell us about the advantages of those who fear the Lord over those who do not.
+1 Samuel tells us about the advantages of those who fear the Lord over those who do not.

 The holy here is God.
 So this is saying the knowledge of God is understanding.